ArronYee/Form/README.md

 ## Related-Mentality

-This Sample use mvp frame,but in the "form", is more likely mvvm,
+This Sample use mvp frame,but in the "form", It's more likely mvvm,

 i use
 ```sh